LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Method

 Furthermore, to ensure strong adversarial strength while maintaining the perturbation’s imperceptibility, we incorporate a regularization term into the optimization process.
 To this end, we introduce a novel multi-task loss function to jointly achieve these objectives:

-where $w,h$ denotes the width and height of $x$.
-The first term enforces the perturbed pose parameters to deviate from the ground-truth parameters (enhancing the attack effectiveness), while the second term strictly constrains pixel-level variations to maintain the imperceptibility of the perturbation.
+where $w$ and $h$ denote the width and height of $x$, respectively.
+The first term encourages the perturbed pose parameters to diverge from those of $\mathcal{P}(x)$, thereby enhancing the effectiveness of the attack.
+The second term imposes a strict constraint on pixel-level variations to ensure the imperceptibility of the perturbation, effectively serving as a regularization term.
 According the Eqs \ref{grad1}, \ref{grad2} and \ref{loss}, the update rule for the pixel-space perturbation is formulated as:

 where $\lambda $ is a hyperparameter that balances attack strength and imperceptibility.
 It is evident that the computational complexity of updates in latent space is $\mathcal{O}(n \times d)$, whereas the complexity of pixel-space updates is only $\mathcal{O}(n)$.
-Therefore, the proposed noise enhancement strategy in pixel space incurs significantly lower computational overhead (see the Method C and UBA (Ours) in Table \ref{abla1}).
+Therefore, the proposed noise enhancement strategy in pixel space incurs significantly lower computational overhead (see the Method C and \textbf{LatentStealth} in Table \ref{abla1}).
+To provide a clearer understanding of the LatentStealth pipeline, we present a detailed the step of generating adversarial samples; see Algorithm \ref{adv}.

-Notably, we interact with the model solely via its application interface (API), without access to internal parameters, and impose a strict limit on the number of queries $t$.
-This design reduces the risk of detection due to excessive querying and alleviates the burden on the attacker.